manuzcheruz/devforge/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for NodeForge.
+This section guides you through submitting a bug report for NodeSmith.

 Before creating bug reports, please check the issue list as you might find out that you don't need to create one.
 When you are creating a bug report, please include as many details as possible: